seucolega/finances/README.md

-lication to let me know how much I'm saving and how much I can spend until the next credit card bill.
+Python application to let me know how much I'm saving and how much I can spend until the next credit card bill.